sylvietrewhella/cave-escape/Documentation/Introduction to Games Programming C.md

 ### Have a Crack
 Now it's time for you to have a go at implementing iteration five on your own.

+### - Complete Code
+The complete code for iteration five can be found [here](../C/CaveEscape/src/cave_escape_5.cpp).

 ---
 # 6. Iteration Six

-In the sixth iteration of Cave Escape, we're going to make a few additions to ensure that once the poles move off the far left of the screen, they get moved back default position.
+In the sixth iteration of **Cave Escape**, we're going to make a few additions to ensure that once the poles move off the far left of the screen, they get moved back to their default position.
 This will ensure that the poles can be reused as obstacles.

 ## What to Expect